 - Blue Rock Fire Tower Shelter: 20’ x 24’ shelter house features 4 picnic tables, fireplace, lights, electric outlets and restroom within 100 yds

-Storybook Trail In Dillon State Park
+Storybook Trail

 This is an easy trail that can be found near the Black Locust Trail near the ball courts and beach area.
 The Storybook is presented along this paved trail and it changes throughout the year.
-At the beginning of the trail there is a small free library where you can either take the book home or leave it for another visitor.
+At the beginning of the trail, there is a small free library where you can either take the book home or leave it for another visitor.

 - Storybook Trail — 0.5 Mile — Easy; paved